🇲🇽

 Can you prepare it without animal ingredients?

-If this matters to you: cooked on a shared griddle with meat?
+If this matters to you: is the same grill used for meat?

 ¿Puede anotar los ingredientes?